autsu/kubemisc/samplecontroller/README.md

 ## Defining types

-Each instance of your custom resource has an attached Spec, which should be defined via a `struct{}` to provide data format validation.
+Each instance of your custom apiResourceList has an attached Spec, which should be defined via a `struct{}` to provide data format validation.
 In practice, this Spec is arbitrary key-value data that specifies the configuration/behavior of your Resource.

-For example, if you were implementing a custom resource for a Database, you might provide a DatabaseSpec like the following:
+For example, if you were implementing a custom apiResourceList for a Database, you might provide a DatabaseSpec like the following:

 ``` go
 type DatabaseSpec struct {